Tinka8ell/Extending-Proc-Gen-E21/README.md

 but this might also give some flat topped mountains - oops!
 In the end I will go with clamping at the HightMapGeneration stage, but only clamp the -ve values.  we will see what we get.

+#### Perception vs Reality!

+I can't believe how much I was incorrect in the above!
+Just goes to shw that reality and our perception are quite different.
+* heightMultiplier was already in HeightMapSettings
+* MapGenerator only has one HeightMapSettings as I have not yet taken the new look to the full app!
+* MapPreview is the only one with two HeightMapSettings
+* As the only differences between the Island and Texture HeightMapSettings is the NoiseSettings scale and seaGradient and the HeightMapSettings heightMultiplier, perhaps a better implementation is MapGenerator and MapPreview will both use an array of HeightMapSettings then the presence of each one would generate a seperate HeightMap and they will be combined into one by addition for the GenerateCombinedheightMap() method

+At the same time as adding some compexity, I feel I should remove some superfluous stuff!
+* We can drop NormalizeMode as we only use Global anyway, and remove the test and any code that was not Global
+* The AnimationCurve heightCurve in HeightMapSettings is usually generating a range from 0 to 1, so the minHeight is always 0f and maxHeight heightMultiplier(* 1f)!
+* We are replacing the falloff generation so that can go too!

+So first job is to clear the dross above and then do the new code, and add some proper TDD tests as we go!